• Skip to primary navigation

 My suggestion is to do both.
 Write for other people during the day, and write for yourself at night.
 Ultimately, you’ll get the best of both worlds.

-Filed Under: Blog Writing, Blogging, Business Blogging, Personal Branding, Writing, Writing Skills Tagged With: advice, freelance writing, writers, writing
+Filed Under: Blog Writing, Blogging, Blogging Services, Personal Branding, Writing, Writing Skills Tagged With: advice, freelance writing, writers, writing

 October 5, 2012 By Erik Deckers